Rabbinical School

 Senior Thesis

-In their final year of rabbinic studies at Hebrew Seminary, students will complete a Senior Thesis under the advising of a faculty member, as approved by the Dean of Students and Rosh Yeshivah.
+In their final year of rabbinic studies at Hebrew Seminary, students will complete either an Internship Program or Senior Thesis or Senior Project under the advising of a faculty member, as approved by the Dean of Students and Rosh Yeshivah.
 During their ordination ceremony, students are expected to present some aspect of their Senior Thesis and to communicate a portion in American Sign Language or Signed English.